jxgong/418_final/README.md

 We'll use the GHC cluster machines to run our simulations.
 The GHC cluster computers have 8 Intel processors and NVIDIA GeForce GTX 1080 GPUs
 ## Schedule:
 ![alt text](https://raw.githubusercontent.com/jxgong/fuel_ignition_simulator/master/schedule.jpg)

+## Checkpoint 2019-11-21
+Progress on the project has been disappointing so far.
+Fluid dynamics is a complicated topic and learning the equations needed takes a lot of mathematical and chemistry background that was difficult to understand and took a long time to learn.
+The progress we did make was mostly sequential and we haven't done much optimization.

+We've managed to implement basic conservation of mass and conservation of momentum in our simulate step.
+Most of our other progress was based around understanding fluid dynamics.
+Despite this setback, our deliverables should remain largely the same.
+Specifically, we will still get a sequential and parallel implementation of the CFD, and we'll still present a few speedup graphs for the speedup.
+However, we may not have time for the visualizer, and we may not be able to achieve as much speedup as we initially desired.

+We plan to show speedup graphs at the speedup session, and if we manage to get a basic visualizer working, we may be able to show a demo as well.

+Concerns at this point include time management, the fact that I (Jason) still haven't really gotten the concepts needed for fluid dynamics.